mbrooker/mbrooker-blog/_posts/2019-06-17-chernobyl.md

 ## Footnotes

- 1. <a name="foot1"></a> https://www.bbc.com/news/world-europe-48580177
+ 1. <a name="foot1"></a> BBC, [Chernobyl survivors assess fact and fiction in TV series](https://www.bbc.com/news/world-europe-48580177), 2019
- 1. <a name="foot2"></a> Svetlana Alexievich, "Voices from Chernobyl"
+ 1. <a name="foot2"></a> Svetlana Alexievich, "Voices from Chernobyl".
- 1. <a name="foot3"></a> Serhii Plokhy, "Chernobyl: The History of a Nuclear Catastrophe"
+ 1. <a name="foot3"></a> Serhii Plokhy, "Chernobyl: The History of a Nuclear Catastrophe".
+This is my favorite book about the disaster (I've probably read over 20 books on it), covering a good breadth of history and people without being too dramatic.
+There are a couple of minor errors in the book (like confusing GW and GWh in multiple places), but those can be overlooked.
- 1. <a name="foot4"></a> "INSAG-7 The Chernobyl Accident: Updating of INSAG-1", IAEA, 1992 https://www-pub.iaea.org/MTCD/publications/PDF/Pub913e_web.pdf
+ 1. <a name="foot4"></a> [INSAG-7 The Chernobyl Accident: Updating of INSAG-1](https://www-pub.iaea.org/MTCD/publications/PDF/Pub913e_web.pdf), IAEA, 1992
- 1. <a name="foot5"></a> Anatoly Dyatlov, "Why INSAG has still got it wrong", NEI, 1995 https://www.neimagazine.com/features/featurewhy-insag-has-still-got-it-wrong
+ 1. <a name="foot5"></a> Anatoly Dyatlov, [Why INSAG has still got it wrong](https://www.neimagazine.com/features/featurewhy-insag-has-still-got-it-wrong), NEI, 1995
  1. <a name="foot6"></a> Adam Higginbotham, "Midnight in Chernobyl: The Untold Story of the World's Greatest Nuclear Disaster"
- 1. <a name="foot7"></a> Richard Cook, "How Complex Systems Fail", https://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf
+ 1. <a name="foot7"></a> Richard Cook, [How Complex Systems Fail](https://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf)